weefbellington/screenplay/README.md

 Screenplay
 ==========

-###Prologue
+###What is screenplay?

-Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
+**screenplay** is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
+It is:

-Screenplay takes several disparate UI components -- Activities, Fragments and Dialogs -- and replaces them with a single unifying metaphor, the Scene.
+<sub>somewhat</sub> **unconventional**. a typical Screenplay application only has a single Activity, and no
+Fragments or Dialogs.
+These have been replaced with a single unifying metaphor, the Scene.
+Scene are arranged in a backstack.
+Each scene may be full screen, like a full-screen Fragment, or they may stack, like a Dialog.

+<sub>mostly</sub> **unopinionated**. screenplay does not force any particular design patterns on your application.
+It is only concerned with getting you from point A to point B in the app, helping you perform tasks like animations during screen transitions scenes and attaching and detaching scenes at the appropriate times.

+<sub>relatively</sub> **frictionless**. it is easy to pass data between scenes; no need to implement `Parcelable` or turn data into json just to pass information between screens.

+<sub>rather</sub> **flexible**. each Scene is constructed from a simple View, giving the application developer fine-grained control over the layout.

+<sub>deeply</sub> **intuitive**. screenplay allows developers to think of their applications in a more natural way: as a series of scenes.
+Show a page, push a scene on the stack.
+Add a dialog, push another scene on the stack.
+Close the dialog, pop it off the stack.

 ###Building the scene